What are The Best Plastic Molding Techniques?

 - It’s also very versatile in terms of applications.
 It is often used for producing drums, plastic bottles, containers, cases, fuel tanks, etc.

 High temperature is maintained throughout the entire process to ensure the high strength of the final product.
-The process is completed by cooling the molten material and maintaining its shape before being trimmed and removed from the mold.
+The process is completed by cooling the molten material and holding its shape before being trimmed and removed from the mold.

 Thermoset composites are the most suited materials for compression molding.